tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 3. In the **New Policy definition** form, enter the following values:

-    - Definition location: The **Enterprise Ready Cloud** management group
+    - Definition location: The **Enterprise Ready Cloud** management group.

     - Name: **Audit tag and its value from the resource group**